Industrial Valve Maintenance System

-– when time is of the essence
+LarsLap portable machines for valve maintenance – when time is the essence

+Are you searching for valve maintenance technology with grinding machines?
 Valve regrinding in situ, without removal from the pipeline, minimises downtime.

 The early LarsLap systems were designed to meet the exacting requirements of the nuclear power industry.
 Here, the time that technicians can spend working on the plant is severely restricted, as exposure to radioactive radiation must be minimised.
-Excellent results have to be achieved in record time.
+Excellent results must be achieved in record time.
 At the same time, grinding dust needs to be prevented from entering the pipeline system.

 While the nuclear industry has rigidly applied regulations for the amount of time that can be spent working on a valve, fast turnaround is something that benefits all industries.
 By addressing the safety concerns of the nuclear industry, the LarsLap system also helps boost productivity in maintenance work across a range of sectors.